 - Sleep disturbances

 - Noticeable changes in judgment, memory, and/or concentration

 Caring for a senior loved one can be challenging for families who don’t have expertise or professional training in home care, but this challenge doesn’t have to be faced alone.
-Family caregivers can turn to Home Care Assistance for the help they need.
+Family caregivers can turn to Home Care for the help they need.
 We provide high-quality live-in and respite care as well as comprehensive Alzheimer’s, dementia, stroke, and Parkinson’s care.
-Trust Home Care Assistance to provide high-quality compassionate, professional care for your loved one.
+Trust Home Care to provide high-quality compassionate, professional care for your loved one.
 If your loved one needs help with the challenges of aging, call one of our compassionate Care Managers today at (717) 540-4663.